Kaif10/Multi-agentic-Jobhunter/README.md

 # Multi-agentic-Jobhunter

-AI Job Hunt Agents 🤖💼
+🤖💼 AI Job Hunt Agents

-This project is a multi-agent AI system built in a Python notebook that automates key parts of the job application process.
-It uses a team of specialized AI agents to write tailored cover letters, craft professional networking messages, and provide strategic reviews of your CV against a specific job description.
+AI Job Hunt Agents is a multi-agent AI system designed to automate key parts of the job application process — all within a single Python notebook.

-Run the colab notebbok, add your openai api key, upload your CV, paste the job link whenever it asks you to.
+A coordinated team of specialized AI agents work together to:
+✍️ Write tailored cover letters customized for each job posting 💬 Craft professional networking messages to help you reach out effectively 🧠 Analyze and review your CV against specific job descriptions for targeted feedback

+🚀 How to Use
+Open the Colab notebook.
+Add your OpenAI API key.
+Upload your CV.
+Paste the job link when prompted.
-At the end you will have a simple gradio UI to use this system as your personal assistant in your job hunt
+At the end, you’ll get a simple Gradio interface — turning this system into your personal AI job-hunting assistant.

-Read the blog: [I Built a Team of AI Agents to Automate My Job Hunt](https://kaifkohari10.medium.com/i-built-a-team-of-ai-agents-to-automate-my-job-hunt-9f210c8a20b2)
+📖 Read the full story: I Built a Team of AI Agents to Automate My Job Hunt Read the blog: [I Built a Team of AI Agents to Automate My Job Hunt](https://kaifkohari10.medium.com/i-built-a-team-of-ai-agents-to-automate-my-job-hunt-9f210c8a20b2)